 Blackburn High School offers a personalised curriculum designed around the needs of all students.
-We aim to not only differentiate what we teach but how we teach, recognising that students have different preferred learning styles.
+We aim not only to differentiate what we teach, but also how we teach, recognising that students have different preferred learning styles.
 Each year, every student in Years 7–10 chooses from a range of goals targeted to improve their learning.
 They work on these with their parents’ help.

 Within the classroom, it is considered normal for there to be a two-and-a-half year range in ability, and teachers cater for this in curriculum delivery and assessment.
 Beyond this range teachers cater for individual differences, with a variety of learning activities designed to challenge the gifted and encourage those who need support.
 Outside the classroom, students can choose from the extensive range of co-curricular activities that will enable them to enrich their personal learning.

-Our main focus is students making the successful transition to secondary school.The core element in the curriculum for Years 7–9 reflects our belief that all students need to learn from each of the Key Learning Areas.
+In the early years, our main focus is on students making the successful transition to secondary school.The core element in the curriculum for Years 7–9 reflects our belief that all students need to learn from each of the Learning Areas.
 The only exceptions are students learning English as an Alternative Language, who receive extra tuition in English rather than in a Language Other Than English.

 In Year 8 and Year 9, we are concerned with ensuring that our students acquire the work habits that lead to deep learning and engagement.

 New programs are introduced at Year 9 to meet the challenge of maximising student engagement.
 After Year 9, students choose programs to suit the courses and pathways they hope to follow, but school rules mean they make subject choices that will keep their options open for as long as possible.

 In Year 10 and VCE, the focus shifts to acquiring the outcomes that will lead to a successful transition to the next stage of education.